-- Greek tortoises come from very hot and humid temperatures, so ideally you will need to create similar temperatures at their shelter.
+- Greek tortoises come from very hot and humid temperatures, so ideally, you will need to create similar temperatures at their shelter.

-- Tubs are an easy option for housing your tortoise, however wooden enclosures are what I would recommend.
-The main reason being that they retain humidity which is important for tortoises as they cannot regulate their body temperature.
+- Tubs are an easy option for housing your tortoise; however, wooden enclosures are what I would recommend.
+The main reason being that they retain humidity, which is important for tortoises as they cannot regulate their body temperature.

 - Never put your tortoise in a glass tank as the sunlight could make the glass extremely hot.
-Also, tortoises get confused when they see their reflection in the glass and may keep banging into it thinking they can get to the other side.
+Also, tortoises get confused when they see their reflection in the glass and may keep banging into it, thinking they can get to the other side.

 Heat and Light

 A heat lamp is vital for Greek tortoises, for basking and to keep the temperature warm enough especially at night, when the temperatures tend to drop or if you keep your air conditioner on.
-They usually hibernate during winter months.
+They usually hibernate during the winter months.
 Along with a heat lamp, they also require a UVB light during the day, to help them produce Vitamin D which is essential to strengthening their bones.

 Greek tortoises love their personal spaces and hidey-holes, so you will often find them digging and burrowing in shaded areas or corners of their enclosure.
 Having fine substrates will make it perfect for them to live as nature intended.

 It is important that you have a food rock plate or a different surface from where the tortoise can consume their food to avoid them eating their bedding by mistake.

 Greek tortoises are herbivores, so they enjoy leafy vegetables such as: